dmikushin/google-authenticator/README.md

 You will need to hand in two things:

-1. A passphrase, which will be used to encrypt the token in the container
+1. A passphrase, which will be used to encrypt the token in the container (do not set an empty passphrase, otherwise the program will silently abort!)
 2. A shared key, which connects your token and the authorization authority (e.g. Google) into a thrust ring.
-The shared key could be extracted from the authenticator app, using [a nice tool](https://github.com/scito/extract_otp_secret_keys).
+The shared key could be [extracted](https://github.com/scito/extract_otp_secrets#with-external-qr-decoder-app-from-text-files) from the authenticator app, using [a nice tool](https://github.com/scito/extract_otp_secret_keys).

 Once the token is added, it could be used normally: